wallarm/product-documentation/docs/latest/admin-en/configure-parameters-en.md

 Applicable when [`wallarm_acl_export_enable`](#wallarm_acl_export_enable) is `on`.

-Sets the maximum amount of memory that Wallarm can use to store the internal statistics data prepared for export.
+Sets the maximum amount of memory that Wallarm can use to store the data prepared for export.

 !!! info
     This parameter is set inside the http block.